squat/kilo/docs/topology.md

 <img src="./graphs/full-mesh.svg" />

+# Cross Mesh

+In this topology all nodes within the same location are not encrypted.
+Traffic to any other node outside of current location is encrypted with direct node-to-node encryption.
+To use this mesh specify `--mesh-granularity=cross`.

 ## Mixed

 The `kilo.squat.ai/location` annotation can be used to create cluster mixing some fully meshed nodes and some nodes grouped by logical location.